Ponyboy47/Plex-Monitr/README.md

 #### Set whether to scan for foreign audio subtitles and burn them into a video stream:
 `-n` or `--convert-video-subtitle-scan`
 <p>defaults to false<br />
 NOTE: This is an experimental feature in the transcode_video tool.
 If it screws up, you could end up with the wrong subtitle track burned into your video.
 [See @donmelton's own documentation on this feature](https://github.com/donmelton/video_transcoding#understanding-subtitles) in his transcode_video.
+If you are going to use this, it is HIGHLY RECOMMENDED that you do not use the `--delete-original` flag, just to be safe.</p>

+#### Set the preferred language to use when converting media:
+`-l` or `--convert-language`
+<p>defaults to eng<br />
+NOTE: Uses the ISO 639-2 language codes, and I only included a handful in this project.
+If you need one added then file an issue</p>

 #### Set the maximum framerate to use when converting video streams:
 `-m` or `--convert-video-max-framerate`